 Message ID: A unique identifier for the message.

-The most efficient way to track policy events is to provide both sender and recipient email addresses, message subject and message ID within a time range that you want to search.
-Recipient and Sender cannot use the wild-card character at the same time.
+The most efficient way to query policy event information is to provide both sender and recipient email addresses, message subject and message ID within a time range that you want to search.
+For an email message that has multiple recipients, the result will be organized as one entry.